j-abed/j-abed.github.io/_posts/2025-01-06-Day 5 Good Things Jar.md

 ### Ashley Sumner’s Substack

-Before wrapping up, I’d like to highlight Ashley Sumner’s Substack, *The Liminalist*, which is a fantastic read on wellbeing: [https://ashleyjsumner.substack.com/](https://ashleyjsumner.substack.com/).
+Before wrapping up, I’d like to highlight Ashley Sumner’s Substack, *In Tune with Ashley*, which is a fantastic read on wellbeing: [https://ashleyjsumner.substack.com/](https://ashleyjsumner.substack.com/).

 ### Recap